depoc/depopy/README.md

 The library requires your account's access token for authentication.

-Currently, the only supported method is to instantiate the Connection class with your username and password.
+Currently, the only supported method to get your token is to instantiate the Connection class with your username and password.

 ```python
 from depoc import Connection